redwoodjs/redwood/docs/docs/typescript/utility-types.md

 ### `defineScenario`

 This is actually a function, not a type, but it takes a lot of generics.
-Use as many or as little as you find helpful.
+Use as many or as few as you find helpful.

 ```
 defineScenario<PrismaCreateType, TName, TKey>